Dübs and Company: Preserved locomotives elsewhere

+A JGR Class 2100 0-6-2 locomotive, built in 1891 and numbered 2109, is preserved in working order at the Nippon Institute of Technology in Saitama, Japan.
+Its production number, 2774, is on the maker's plate attached to the locomotive.
+It was used on the three-kilometre Seino Railway in Gifu to transport limestone until 1966.
+After being preserved on the Oigawa Railway, the Institute received the locomotive in September 1993.

 The 0-6-2T locomotive No. 17 Urdaneta, part of the Manila Railway Dagupan class was built in 1888 was built for the Manila Railway Company.
 It entered service in 1890 and was retired in 1927.
-Urdaneta was one of the only three steam locomotives to be preserved by the Philippine National Railways, its modern-day successor.
+Urdaneta was one of the only four steam locomotives to be preserved by the Philippine National Railways, its modern-day successor.
 This locomotive is now on display in Dagupan.